Primary Hypersomnia

 Modafinil and armodafinil

 The mechanism of action of modafinil is not fully understood.
 Modafinil induces wakefulness in part by its action in the anterior hypothalamus.
-Its dopamine-releasing action in the nucleus accumbens is weak and dose dependent; the likelihood of a euphoric response, and, therefore, the abuse potential and tolerance, is small.
+As its dopamine-releasing action in the nucleus accumbens is weak and dose dependent, the likelihood of a euphoric response, and, therefore, the abuse potential and tolerance, are small.

 Modafinil has central alpha 1-adrenergic agonist effects (ie, it directly stimulates the receptors).
 Modafinil inhibits the reuptake of noradrenaline by the noradrenergic terminals on sleep-promoting neurons of the ventrolateral preoptic nucleus (VLPO).
-More significant, perhaps, is its ability to increase excitatory glutaminergic transmission and reduce local gamma-aminobutyric acid (GABA)–ergic transmission, thereby diminishing GABA(A) receptor signaling on the mesolimbic dopamine terminals.[30, 31]
+More significant, perhaps, is its ability to increase excitatory glutaminergic transmission and reduce local gamma-aminobutyric acid (GABA)–ergic transmission, thereby diminishing GABA(A) receptor signaling on the mesolimbic dopamine terminals.[89, 86]

 Physician Legal Responsibilities